AHruler/Exploring-AAD/README.md

 Chroma features, as inspired by insights from musical analysis (for more info: see [intro](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C7/C7S2_CENS.html) or [longer intro](https://www.researchgate.net/publication/330796993_Chroma_Feature_Extraction), have been employed in this project as a way of capturing distinct information within audio data.
 These features are based on the twelve pitch spelling attributes (C, C♯, D, ..., B) used in Western music notation.
 They measure the energy in an audio signal's frame is distributed across these twelve chroma bands.

 To obtain chroma energy normalized statistics (CENS), a smoothing window of length ℓ is applied, similar to a Hann window, calculating local weighted averages for each of the twelve chroma components.
 This process results in sequences of 12-dimensional vectors with nonnegative entries.
 Subsequently, this sequence is downsampled by a factor of d, and the resulting vectors are normalized with respect to the Euclidean norm (ℓ2-norm).
 For instance, consider a rate of 10Hz for a original chroma sequence.
 With ℓ=41, corresponding to a window size of 4100 milliseconds, and downsampling parameter d=10, the feature rate reduces to 1Hz.
-The resulting CENS sequences exhibit a higher degree of similarity between performances while still preserving valuable musical information.
-This property makes CENS features a valuable asset for content-based retrieval tasks, including audio matching and version identification.
+The resulting CENS sequences will how lower dimiensions while still retaining important information

-To asses how will chroma and CENS features can detect anomalies in machine sounds, this project will compare CENS features proformance in a AE with the more commmanly used [Mel spectrogram](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
+To asses how well chroma and CENS features can detect anomalies in machine sounds, this project will compare CENS features preformance with the more commmanly used [Mel spectrogram](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).

+Using Unsupervised learning models: Autoencoders (AE), Isolation Forest (IF) and Local outlier detector (LOF).
+And the abnormal and normal machine sound clips of fans and valves from the [MIMII Dataset](https://zenodo.org/record/3384388).

 ## Inspired by Previous (thesis) Project